sudheeshe/LeadScore/README.md

 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/42_.jpg?raw=true)

 - `consumer confidence index - monthly indicator (numeric)`
-- Consumer Confidence Index indicates that measures how optimistic or pessimistic consumers are regarding their expected financial situation.
-The CCI is based on the premise that if consumers are optimistic, they will spend more and stimulate the economy but if they are pessimistic then their spending patterns could lead to an economic slowdown or recession.
+- The `Consumer Confidence Index (CCI)` is a measure of how optimistic or pessimistic consumers are about the economy and their personal financial situation.
+It is based on surveys of a representative sample of consumers and asks them about their current and future expectations for income, employment, and business conditions.
+The CCI is used to gauge the overall mood of consumers and their willingness to spend money on goods and services.
+A high CCI suggests that consumers are feeling confident and likely to spend money, while a low CCI suggests the opposite.
+The CCI is an important indicator for businesses and policymakers as it can provide insight into future consumer spending and economic activity.
 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/43_.jpg?raw=true)

 - Let's see common values